foundersandcoders/api-workshop/01-request-response.md

 4. Type in `xhr`;
 5. Click on the arrows so you can take a look at the properties inherited by your xhr object
 6. Two things to take note of:
     i.
 The property 'responseText' has an empty string as its value.
 More on this in a moment.
     ii.
 Click on the arrow next to \__proto__: XMLHttpRequest and take a look at all the methods that are built into this object, such as 'open' and 'send'.
 You don't need to understand these yet, just notice that they're there.

 ### The response object
-When you examined the request object we saw that it has a property called 'responseText', and its value is an empty string.
+When we examined the request object we saw that it has a property called 'responseText', and its value is an empty string.
 The reason it's an empty string is that we don't have a response yet.
-When the server sends back the responseText, it appends it as a value to the responseText property, and what comes back is great bit mash of text.
-In order to transform this into an object that we can use, we 'parse' it, using the JavaScript Object Notation (JSON) method `JSON.parse()`.
+The server sends back the responseText by assigning it as a value to the responseText property.
+What comes back is great big mash of text.
+In order to transform this into an object that we can use, we 'parse' it, using JavaScript Object Notation (JSON), which has a method `JSON.parse()` that will do this for you.
 Once the responseText been parsed, you can access like you would any other JavaScript object.

 **Examining the response object**
 Open the following api call in a browser window: